siboehm/lleaves/README.md

 ```

 ### Tasks
-- Come up with a better name (has to be available on PyPI and conda)
+- Come up with a better name (has to be available on PyPI and conda): Waldmeister, treezero, lltc (low level tree compiler)
 - Release GIL and implement multithreading
 - Refactor `nodes.py` to split AST-traversal from IR Codegen.
 - Experiment with more efficient bitvector storage for categoricals (Int64 instead of Int32).
 - Implement final output transformation function in IR instead of numpy ufunc.
+- Add optional single-precision mode
 - Parse `internal_count` from model.txt, use it for compiler branch prediction hints.
-  (Caveat: Treelite has branch prediction hints and it doesn't with speed at all)
+  (Caveat: Treelite has branch prediction hints and it doesn't help with speed at all)